 He is also the only three-time lineal World Heavyweight Champion, having won the titles in 1964, 1974 and 1978.

 He reigned as the undisputed Heavyweight World Champion between February 25 and September 19, 1964, while Sports Illustrated magazine named him "Sportsman of the Century" and BBC called him "Sports Personality of the Century".

-Actor Will Smith, who portrayed the boxer in the 2001 film about his life called "Ali", was present with former boxer Mike Tyson at the venue.
+Actor Will Smith, who portrayed the boxer in the 2001 film about his life called "Ali", was present with former boxer Mike Tyson at the stadium.